RouHim/this-week-in-past/README.md

 When I migrated my photo collection from google photos to a locally hosted instance of photoprism, I missed the automatically generated slideshow feature of google photos, here it is now.

+## How it works

+The meta information of all images are read at startup and cached in memory.
+When the slideshow is opened, images from this calendar week from previous years are displayed.
+If no images from the calendar year are found, random images are displayed.

 ## Performance

 Hardware: i3-12100T, 3xWD_BLACK SN750 (RAID-Z1), 32GB RAM